holcombsa/JACS/README.md

 I'm new to writing code and this is my first creation.
 Let me know if there are issues or if you have some betterment ideas.

+UPDATE: I altered the code so that passwords generate significantly longer keys.
+Any one change anywhere in the password will change the entire key.
+The increase in math causes delay depending on your computers capabilities but it should be no more than 10 - 15 seconds.

 PROCESS:

-The cipher converts a password (checked for \**minimum requirements*) into a numeric key using the ascii chart and removes all zeroes.
-The encryption/decrytion encodes/decodes the message with the key by moving left/right whether the number(two digits) is odd/even in the \*\**alphabet*.
+The cipher converts a password (checked for \**minimum requirements*) into a numeric key using the ASCII chart.
+The key is multiplied over and again into itself so that any one character change in the password generates a completely different key instead of a partial change - fixing a previous failure.
+The encryption/decryption encodes/decodes the message with the key by moving left/right whether the number(two digits) is odd/even in the \*\**alphabet*.
 Commented out is an option to add 2 characters per character to the encryption(Must include the commented out portion in the decrypt if doing this(elines 57/58 and 61/62, dlines 70/71)).
 That's the gist of it.

 UTILIZE: